idebtor/nowic/01GettingStarted.md

       ```
         $ xcode-select --install
       ```
   - Check GCC installation with the following command.
-It has been installed if you see some version numbers.
+It has been installed successfully if you see some version numbers.
       ```
         $ g++ -v
       ```